manroygood/roy-goodman/content/courses/math222/supplements/supplement10p1.md

 __Example 2__

 Consider the same problem but let it be defined instead on the interval $0<x<2\pi$.
 In this case the matrix is $M = \left(\begin{smallmatrix} 1 & 0 \\\\ -1 & 0 \end{smallmatrix}\right)$.
-This problem is not solvable.
+The determinant of this matrix vanishes, so the problem is not solvable.

 _Can you see why the first example works but the second example fails?_ The solution $y_2$ is zero at both endpoints in the second example, so multiplying it by a constant $c_2$ doesn't change the boundary values!

 ### Inhomogeneous problems
 #### Using undetermined coefficients

-Constant coefficient inhomogeneous second order equations can be solved by the method of undetermined coefficients when the right-hand side takes certain forms, see section 3.5 of Boyce.
-Recall that these problems take the forms
+In sections 3.5 and 3.6 of Boyce, we learn to solve inhomogeneous second order ODE using the methods of undetermined coefficients and the method of variation of parameters.
+Recall that these problems take the form
 $$
 \begin{gathered}
 a \frac{d^2 y}{dx^2}(x)+ b \frac{dy}{dx}(x) + c y(x) = g(x); \  0<x<L \\\\